-Gaze northwards from the high sills beyond the wall-edge and imagine what it must have been like when what lay beyond was unknown to the soldier on guard.
+Gaze northwards from the high sills beyond the wall-edge and imagine what it must have been like when what lay beyond was unknown to the soldier on guard and walking Hadrian’s Wall on patrol.
 The soldiers from North Africa, Syria, Hungary and other countries who made up the garrisons here must have felt the cold though!

 In addition, remember it isn’t all just stepping out over field and crag.
 There are fascinating locations such as the fort at Housesteads and, just south of the wall, Vindolanda.

 There you can get closer to the everyday life of the garrisons for both soldiers and their wives and children, as well as the local folk with whom they coexisted.

 (Pictured) In just a few places, the footpath runs very close to some impressive drops over the scarp face of the Whinstone Sill, as here near the Crag Lough (Loch).

 Perhaps the strongest sense you will have – paradoxically – is one of continuity.
 The stones originally cut by Roman masons survive in their reuse in sheep-fold and farm.

 But it isn’t hard to imagine the wall at full height, complete with watchtowers.
 And the views, far out over the fells, haven’t really changed.